hbctraining/variant_analysis/lessons/08_variant_filtering.md

 > "low-complexity regions (LCRs), 2% of the human genome, harbor 80–90% of heterozygous INDEL calls and up to 60% of heterozygous SNPs" with false positive rates ranging from "10% to as high as 40%".

 As a result of the high error rates in these low-complexity regions, it is recommended to remove of these regions until better methods for variant calling in low-complexity regions can become established.
-The file that holds out LCR regions is in BED format. **For more detailed information on the BED file format, please see our [File Formats lesson](file_formats_reference.md#bed-files)**
+The file that holds our LCR regions is in BED format. **For more detailed information on the BED file format, please see our [File Formats lesson](file_formats_reference.md#bed-files)**

 ### Using SnpSift to remove LCRs